alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 **Per request vs Session Token:**

-If you desire to have more control you should use the `AutocompleteService` instead of the `Widgets`.
+- If you want to have more control, you should use the `AutocompleteService` instead of the `Widgets`.
-If you desire to have an easy implementation with session token is preferable to use the `Widget`
+- If you want to have an easy implementation with session token is preferable to use the `Widget`

-90% of the time it is preferable to use the `sessions` because they allow you to `group requests` by paying a single fee.
+90% of the time it is preferable to use the `sessions` because they allow to `group requests` by paying a single fee.
 There are cases where you need to make a few requests, we could take **advantage** of the non-session method ( **per request** ) and pay less.

-For example a simple entry of a zip code we can adopt two technique to save money:
+For example a simple entry of a zip code, can adopt two technique to save money:

 - a minimum of 3 digits characters
 - `debounce` pattern